 If I choose the residential package what is included?

-The 2019 residential package is £700 and includes all tuition, accommodation for 6 nights on the beautiful UEA campus in a single en-suite room, breakfast, morning and afternoon refreshments, lunch and dinner.
-There will be a mixture of dinners, including buffets, a BBQ and a closing event with wine.
+The 2020 residential package is £700 and includes all tuition, accommodation for 6 nights on the beautiful UEA campus in a single en-suite room, breakfast, morning and afternoon refreshments, lunch and dinner.
+There will be a mixture of dinners, including buffets, possibly a BBQ and a closing event with wine.
 Wednesday will be a free afternoon and evening where afternoon refreshments and evening dinner are not included.
 Note that accommodation is in university student halls of residence on campus.
-The accommodation is therefore basic, but very comfortable and in a convenient location, just a short walk from catering and the teaching rooms.
+The accommodation is therefore basic, but very comfortable and in a convenient location.

 If I choose the non-residential package what is included?